jzhao0802/palab/read_transform.md

   * Columns in input data but not in metadata

 ## Return
-R data frame holding the transformed data.
+Two data.frames returned as a single bbject. \$data should return an R data frame holding the transformed data, and \$report should hold the data.frame that's written to `output`_report.csv.

 ## Output
 All CSVs below should be output to the `output_dir`, overwriting a previous version if necessary.